ijpatricio/stackable-editor/README.md

 ## WIP WIP WIP

-It's open sourced ahead of time, so you can follow along and see the progress.
+It's open sourced ahead of time, so follow along and see the progress.

 This is a build in public project (actually, build in live streaming).